John Dillinger: Public Enemy Number One

 Doubt was cast at the time that the man killed at the Biograph Theatre was John Dillinger at all.
 Some witnesses said they recognised him and saw him escape, others who knew that the man killed, was too tall to be Dillinger.
 It was also suggested that the fingerprints taken from the corpse did not match his on file.
 But his father upon seeing Dillinger’s corpse in the morgue was said to have remarked – that’s not my boy.

 Is it possible that the Agents present had killed the wrong man?
-To admit having done so would have been a huge embarrassment especially in light of the fact that they had already shot dead two innocent men dead from mistaken identity.
+To admit having done so would have been a huge embarrassment especially because they had already shot dead two innocent men dead from mistaken identity.
 Then again, such conspiracy theories are commonplace in considering the fate of those elevated to cult status.

 Tagged as: Modern